Decomputeur/decomputeur.github.io/_posts/2024-04-20-Using-the-API-to-generate-a-map.md

 As you can see on line 3 above, we create a progressbar to show our progress while executing our script.
 The last line marks the completion and removal of this progress bar.

-Line 7 is a special line. this encodes the name of the customer to be HTML safe.
+Line 6 and 7 are special lines.
+This encodes the name of the customer and the Street1 to be HTML safe.
 Using this, you can prevent that special characters break the HTML.

-Then on line 15, i replace every space with a + sign to make it possible to use as search parameter.

-On line 16, I get all customer properties set for this customer.
+On line 8, I get all customer properties set for this customer.
 This will include our new (and now still empty) Latitude and Longitude parameters.

-On line 19 we retrieve all active issues for this customer to be displayed on the map as well.
+On line 9 we retrieve all active issues for this customer to be displayed on the map as well.

-Line 20 will do a comparison if the Street1 field is filled and latitude field isn't filled.
+Line 10 will do a comparison if the Street1 field is filled and latitude field isn't filled.
 Only if both of these conditions are met, then we will do a fetch of the street, city and country via the OpenStreetmap API on line 23.

-On line 24 we convert the result to an XML object.
+On line 14 we convert the result from OpenStreetMap to an XML object.

-Line 28 will check if the searchresults.place is an array or not and if it is an array, we need to use the first item starting with id 0.
+Line 17 will check if the searchresults.place is an array or not and if it is an array, we need to use the first item starting with id 0.

-On lines 33 and 34 or 41 and 42 we will write the fetched Latitude and Longitude to the N-Central custom properties we created at the start.
+On lines 31 and 32 we will write the fetched Latitude and Longitude to the N-Central custom properties we created at the start if we enabled the variable to do so.

-Lines 50 to 62 we create a custom object containing all data we need later and on line 63 we add that custom object to our $CustomerArray.
+Lines 39 to 52 we create a custom object containing all data we need later and on line 63 we add that custom object to our $CustomerArray.

 With line 63, we add 1 to our loop array to progress our progressbar we started on line 3.